The Minimal Work Cost of Information Processing: Alternative Proof Using Lambda-Majorization.

-\paragraph{Main Result} We are now ready to derive our main result.
+\paragraph{Formulation of the Main Result} We are now ready to derive our main result.
 Consider a system $X$ in the state $\sigma_X$.
 This system can always be purified by a reference system, $R$, in a pure joint state $\ket\sigma_{XR}$.